-Assuming that our named executive officers terminated their employment as a result of death, disability or retirement on December 31, 2019, each named executive officer would have received the same payout of the earned annual cash incentive award for 2019 that is set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table on page 33.
-Similarly, each named executive officer would have received the same payout of long-term incentive compensation for the LTIP performance units whose three-year performance period ended December 31, 2019 as reflected in the "Stock Awards - Value Realized" on LTIP Vesting column in the

-2018 Stock Vested Table on page 35.
+Assuming that our named executive officers terminated their employment as a result of death, disability or retirement on December 31, 2021, each named executive officer would have received the same payout of the earned annual cash incentive award for 2021 that is set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table on page 36.
+Similarly, each named executive officer would have received the same payout of long-term incentive compensation for the LTIP performance units whose three-year performance period ended December 31, 2021 as reflected in the "Stock Awards - Value Realized" on LTIP Vesting column in the 2021 Stock Vested Table on page 38.
 The reason for the same payouts is that the individual would have been employed throughout the entire performance period for the awards.

-For the remaining outstanding grants of LTIP performance units and for the outstanding grants of ERRP restricted share units, the table below shows the original grants, the percentage of the original grants that would vest, and the vesting value of those grants, assuming (1) the applicable named executive officer terminated his or her employment as a result of death, disability or retirement on December 31, 2019, (2) the applicable goals for such performance units were subsequently satisfied at target levels and (3) the price of the Company's Common Stock was \$71.67 (the closing price on December 31, 2019) at the time payouts of such performance units and restricted share units occurred.
+For the remaining outstanding grants of LTIP performance units and for the outstanding grants of ERRP restricted share units, the table below and continuing on the following page shows the original grants, the percentage of the original grants that would vest, and the vesting value of those grants, assuming (a) the applicable named executive officer terminated his or her employment as a result of death, disability or retirement on December 31, 2021, (b) the applicable goals for such performance units were subsequently satisfied at target levels, and (c) the price of the Company's Common Stock was \$57.16 (the closing price on December 31, 2021) at the time payouts of such performance units and restricted share units occurred.